 About the project

-The project will explore how the printing industry has changed with the arrival of digital technologies, and how newer processes have transformed the everyday lives of print workers.
-Volunteers will be engaged in oral history interviews with current and former employees, and in digitising archive material collected from existing and private collections.
-Members of the public will have the opportunity to take part in artist-led workshops, using some of the processes and exploring the archive material uncovered by volunteers.
-The project will culminate in 2019 with an exhibition and publication, and a website will document the progress of the project throughout.
+The project explored how the printing industry has changed with the arrival of digital technologies, and how newer processes have transformed the everyday lives of print workers.
+Volunteers were engaged in oral history interviews with current and former employees, and in digitising archive material collected from existing and private collections.
+Members of the public took part in artist-led workshops, using some of the processes and exploring the archive material uncovered by volunteers.
+The project culminated in 2020 with an exhibition at the Nunnery Gallery, a publication, and an online exhibition on this website.

 Printing – including lithography, silkscreen, and letterpress – has been an important industry in east London for many years.
 Access to small presses allowed political and community groups to easily print their books, pamphlets and leaflets, and many of these smaller firms were in east London.
 In recent years, the industry has changed a great deal, with the number of print workshops now much reduced and those in operation working in very different ways to how they would have done just a few decades ago.

-The project will map former businesses, record the experiences of current and former employees, and collect printed matter, images of print workshops and details of technical processes.
-It will offer skills in oral history interviews, archive research and digital media to volunteers, and will share print processes with members of the public.
+The project mapped former businesses, recorded the experiences of current and former employees, and collected printed matter, images of print workshops and details of technical processes.
+It offered skills in oral history interviews, archive research and digital media to volunteers, and will share print processes with members of the public.